 Focusing Inward: is a psychological force.
 When turned toward inner realms, intuition can propel us

-imperative for a positive existence during the 21st century.
+art__ is imperative for a positive existence during the 21st century.

 Re-patterning: Both spirituality & art require a balancing of relationships.
 Both the spiritual student's

 and the professional artist's or musician's basic tasks are to find common patterns and similarities in re-